vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ### User Experience

 - User would point OpenTelemtry tracing lib directly to a local Vector deployement
-- Vector would be configured with a config looking like:
+- Vector would be configured with a minimal config looking like:

 ```yaml
 sources: